 The definition for ideology is included only to demonstrate that both socialism and capitalism are ideological theories or systems, according to popular understanding.

 The intention of Rebel Voice, in this article, is to change the reader’s perception of what it means to be either socialist or capitalist.
-I wish to redefine the general understanding of both, and to do this I will need to reach into your mind.
+We wish to redefine the general understanding of both, and to do this we will need to reach into your mind.

-Firstly, allow me to demonstrate further complications of definition by referencing a well-known ideology.
+Firstly, allow us to demonstrate further complications of definition by referencing a well-known ideology.
 Communism is accepted as a more intense form of economic and political socialism.
-I won’t bore you with an in-depth analysis of what communism is, mainly because such in-depth economics bores the tits off me and, additionally, I would end up sounding like a drunken student at a campus party who wants to have Lenin babies with Che hair.
+We won’t bore you with an in-depth analysis of what communism is, mainly because such in-depth economics bores the tits off us and, additionally, we would end up sounding like a drunken student at a campus party who wants to have Lenin babies with Che hair.

 Suffice to say, there are many different variations of communism.
 We have the aforementioned Leninism, Marxism, Trotskyism, Stalinism, Maoism, Yugoslavian communism, Vietnamese communism, modern Chinese communism (which is barely communist at all), Nepalese communism, as well as the form widely regarded as the purest and most noble form, namely Castroism.

 All of these versions of the one political and economic system are demonstrative of the pitfalls to be encountered when attempting to define either socialism or capitalism using only economics and politics.
 After World War II, the UK became a socialist state, but yet differed from the socialism to be found in the French Republic.
 Spanish socialism differs again from both, and also from that which is to be found in Venezuela, Bolivia and Ecuador today.